1. HOME

 Human Augmentation Engineering

-Employing VR, XR, robotic, wearable, and telexistence technologies, we augment human abilities to achieve novel forms of embodiment (e.g., superhuman, disembodied, transformed, cloned, fused) to address social issues such as hyperaging.
+Employing VR, XR, robotic, wearable, terahertz, machine learning, and telexistence technologies, we augment human abilities to achieve novel forms of embodiment (e.g., superhuman, disembodied, transformed, cloned, fused) to address social issues such as hyperaging.

 Experience Transferral